Moroni and Nephi

 https://catalog.churchofjesuschrist.org/assets?id=b3c72fee-6f44-4ce6-8a9f-5cf38b6153d1&crate=0&index=387

 Those who have read the Saints book, volume 1, will remember the account of a divine messenger showing Mary Whitmer the plates in Fayette, NY.
 The book claims the messenger was Moroni.
-This is a revisionist historical narrative, designed to accommodate M2C by deflecting attention from David Whitmer's testimony that this same messenger took the Harmony plates (the abridged plates) to Cumorah before bringing the unabridged plates of Nephi to Fayette.
+This claim contradicts the historical record because David Whitmer described the messenger and reported that Joseph Smith identified him as one of the Three Nephites.
+David also explained that this same messenger took the Harmony plates (the abridged plates) to Cumorah before he brought the unabridged plates of Nephi to Fayette.

 The claim that the messenger was Moroni also contradicts what Mary Whitmer herself reportedly said; i.e., that the messenger identified himself as Brother Nephi.

-By changing the historical narrative to omit Nephi and insert Moroni into the account of the messenger who took the Harmony plates to Cumorah and showed the plates of Nephi to Mary Whitmer, our Church historians have compounded the confusion that long existed over the claim in the 1842 Times and Seasons that it was Nephi who first appeared to Joseph Smith.
+The Moroni narrative in the Saints book compounds the confusion that long existed over the claim in the 1842 Times and Seasons that it was Nephi who first appeared to Joseph Smith.

 As usual in questions about Church history, we are better off accepting the statements of those involved than the revisionist history of our modern historians.